 For most dogs we can get about a 70% improvement in their leash skills in about 10-minutes.
 Often times we start with about a 20’ stretch of sidewalk.
 The dog will be great on that 20’ but as we move to 30’ the dog will almost always start to get out front again.
 Stay consistent to start and keep slowly going further, e.g. 40’, 50’ 75’ etc… Then switch to a different location maybe six in total so the dog will learn to generalize the behavior to everywhere we walk.
 The basic principle is the dog over-learning walking nicely.
 That doesn’t mean they will be perfect.
 It will require patience, consistency, and time to build good skills.

 There are a couple important considerations.
 If the dog has no real interest in their owners it will make it much more difficult to teach the dog to stay near the owners.
 In these cases we must work on the relationship between dog and owner.
 Some dogs are fine staying with their owners as long as they are standing still, but as soon as the owners start to move the dog shoots out in front.
 I’m big on “permission” when working with dogs.
 Meaning I want them to sniff and have opportunities to explore.
 But it must be with permission.
 If the dog pulls to the side guide/pull them back to your side and release tension.
 (No jerking) Be careful not to reward persistence.
 Many owners make this mistake.
-The dog will be distracted and pulling and just as soon as the owner pulls/guides the dog back to where they should be they give the dog “permission” to move away, sniff, explore, etc… What they get wrong is there was not a 10-second disassociation time between guiding them back and then releasing them to sniff.
+The dog will be distracted and pulling and just as soon as the owner pulls/guides the dog back to where they should be they give the dog “permission” to move away, sniff, explore, etc… What they get wrong is there was not at least a 10-second disassociation time between guiding them back and then releasing them to sniff.
 The dog was likely rewarded for persistent, not being under control or cooperating.